-Recently sent in questions asked about selling a property with a tenant:
+Recently sent in questions asked about selling a property with sitting tenants:

-- Can you sell a house with a sitting tenant?
+- Can I sell a house with a sitting tenant?

-- Can you sell a home with tenants that have been the property for ten years?
+- Can I sell a home with tenants that have been on the property for ten years?

-- Can you sell your house if you have a tenant less than 6 months?
+- Can I sell your house if you have a tenant for less than 6 months?

-- Can you sell a property with a tenant to a new landlord?
+- Can I sell a property with a tenant to a new landlord?

-- Can you I ask my tenant to leave?
+- Can I ask my tenant to leave?

 In order to sell a property that is tenanted the landlord/vendor does not have any ground for possession in the legislation on the basis of ‘I am selling the property you have to leave’.

-The only way to do this is eviction through a Section 21.
+The only way to do this is eviction through Section 21.